jayvarner/jayvarner.github.io/_posts/2016-11-27-why-is-mobile-first-so-hard.md

 The readings for the past two weeks on mobile testing really made me look at the responsiveness of my current projects.
 I'm aware of the best practices.
 At best, I'm doing a pretty mediocre job.
 I know better.
 So why mediocre?

-Reasons, from where I sit, as a developer

-- No one "in charge" is checking
-- In story writing and estimation, coding multiple layouts is never taken into account
-- Product owners and management don't want to admit the expense
-- Designers and developers are lazy

-None of those reasons are defensible.
+No one in "charge" is checking?
+Responsive design isn't factored into the feature's estimation?
+I'm lazy?

+Those are indefensible reasons.

-\* Don't get me started of making stuff accessible.
+\* More importantly, I want to study more about making stuff accessible.
 We should really be talking about accessible first.
 I need to do better.

 ** The opening quote came from this scene:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/V0_WJDige0s" frameborder="0" allowfullscreen></iframe>